nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Deleting a client: `del`

-Deletes the specified client from the address book.
+You can delete the specified client from FAST.
 This is useful when a client has stopped using your services.

 **Format**: `del INDEX`